sharondevs/echo_chat/README.md

 # echo_chat
-This is the codebase for Agentic LLM-based chatbot, ECHO chat based on the LLama model.
+This is the codebase for Engaged Conversation with Human Oversight (ECHO) chat, a responsive chatbot powered by large language model, designed for natural, context-aware conversations across a wide range of topics.